ndd21/PHYS281/docs/markinggrid.md

 use of the two project exercises ("Final Project Part 1" and "Final Project Part 2" on Moodle) as a basis for your simulation.
-If you look at the marking grid below, code similar to that from the Final Project Part 1 exercise would already enable you to get a grade D with some small additional work.
-The code from the Final Project Part 2 exercises would give you a grade C with some additional work.
+If you look at the marking grid below, code similar to that from the Final Project Part 1 and 2 exercises would already enable you to get a grade D with some small additional work.
 Also look at, and experiment with, the example test file accompanying the Week 6 exercises on Moodle.

 ### Code marking grid